Office of Undergraduate Research Undergraduate research will set you apart.

 Patrick Sahrmann

 According to the Centers for Disease Control and Prevention, one-fourth of the world’s population is infected with Tuberculosis (TB).
 KatG is an enzyme responsible for the activation of the pro-drug isoniazid which treats TB.
-Patrick Sahrmann, a junior majoring in Biochemistry, is investigating the role of a specific amino acid (M377) by studying a corresponding mutated version of the protein.
+Patrick Sahrmann, a junior majoring in Biochemistry, is investigating the role of a specific amino acid (M377) by studying a corresponding…Continue Reading Recently in Research: Patrick Sahrmann

 Recently in Research: Jack McDaniel & Franklin Roberts